 7. Camplux 5L Propane Tankless Water Heater

-- CSA approved portable tankless water heater for US &Canada markets.
-Lowest water pressure start up just need 3.0 PSI!
+- Safety Standard-CSA approved portable propane water heater for US &Canada markets.
+Lowest water pressure start up just need 2.5 PSI!
 Also works great with Camplux 12V 1.2GPM water pump.

-- Its compact size with folding handle keeps it out of the way, allowing for a convenient set-up outdoors.
+- Portable Design-The compact size portable water heater with folding handle keeps it out of the way, allowing for a convenient set-up outdoors.

 |Fuel source||Propane with Battery Ignition|